zedalaye/prosody/README.md

 Prosody Loader is basically the port of the lua.c command line interpreter in Delphi using the lua API Wrapper found in [Delphi on Rails](http://code.google.com/p/delphionrails).

-The DoR framework is also the basis of the Windows Service in Prosody Loader.
+The DoR framework also provides the basis of the Windows Service in Prosody Loader.

 Dependencies
 ------------

  * Delphi 2010 and later because of Generics.Collections
  * Delphi on Rails
- * InnoSetup 5.4+
+ * InnoSetup 5.4+ (optional)

 How to build
 ------------